n64blog/n64blog.github.io/_posts/2017-2-19-discovering-the-hidden-depth-of-gauntlet-legends.md

 ![Skorne, the demonlord antagonist of Gauntlet Legends](/assets/images/games/gauntlet-legends/gauntlet-legends-n64-skorne.jpg)

 Each map features a wealth of secrets, as well as collectables in the form of food (health), gold and time-limited power-ups.
 Enemies spawn from “generators”: doorways on the map that will relentlessly pump out vile creatures until you destroy them.
-Even with four players the game can throw an staggering number of enemies at you.
+Even with four players the game can throw a staggering number of enemies at you.

 ### An all-star cast ###